The 8 Best Golf Courses in the Brecon Beacons

 • Yardage: 6,323 yards

-Morlais Castle Golf Club, founded in 1900, boasts a fabulous hilltop setting just outside Merthyr Tydfil.
 The original nine holes, located on the western side of the hill around an old quarry, are steeped in history, with the 13th-century castle visible from the third hole.
-The course was expanded almost 30 years ago, creating a par-71 layout that stretches over 6,500 yards from the back tees, offering golfers stunning views throughout their round.
+The course was expanded almost 30 years ago, creating a par-71 layout that stretches over 6,500 yards from the back tees, offering golfers stunning views throughout their rounds.

 Untitled design (13)